kiedtl/roguelike/doc/vaults.md

 - Treasure vaults can generate on the lowest floors, but opening one so soon is almost certainly suicidal.

-There is currently just one kind of treasure vault.
-More kinds will be implemented in the future.

 **Tips** for raiding a vault:
 - Be prepared for some deadly ranged attacks from spires or spellcasters.
 - Ensure you can use AoE consumables (!paralyse, !confuse, !poison) if needed.